Biblioklept/hyperessentials/he-ttw/README.md

 ### [Latest Version](https://github.com/Biblioklept/hyperessentials/releases/tag/HETTW.1.0.0)

 The absolute essentials to run Tale of Two Wastelands and any mods that may have the usual requirements.
-Comes with quickstarts.
+Comes with quickstart.

 <details>
 <summary>Installing the modlist (IMPORTANT):</summary>